 Rule out any other problems

-First, ensure your puppy’s not acting out due to another problem.
-They could be bored, or not be getting enough social company or physical or mental exercise, which may make them act out.
+First things first, make sure your puppy’s not acting out due to another problem.
+They could be bored, or they may not be getting enough social company or physical or mental exercise, which may make them act out.

 Once again, watching your puppy on a webcam will help you decide whether it’s boredom – in which cases the behaviours will be done fairly calmly and often intermittently, with sleep in between.
 Or, if it’s separation anxiety, it’s more likely to be constant, and your puppy with display obvious signs of stress.

 It’s important to note that sometimes puppies may start off as bored, but may work themselves up and become stressed and anxious.
-If you’re unsure, find a professional behaviourist experienced in puppy anxiety and have them come and assess your pup and help you with a behaviour modification plan.
+If you’re unsure, find a professional behaviourist experienced in puppy anxiety and have them come and assess your pup.

 - Start right back at the beginning and teach them how to deal with time apart from you before leaving them again.
 During this time, they should not be left alone, so you may need to get a pet sitter or a friend to help you.